vatsalvatsyayan/pocketllm/mongodb-service/README.md

 uvicorn app.main:app --reload --host 0.0.0.0 --port 8100
 ```

-The service expects MongoDB to run locally on `mongodb://localhost:27017` by default.
-Update `.env` if you run Mongo elsewhere.
+By default the `.env` points to the Docker hostname `mongo` (the compose-managed Mongo container).
+If you run Mongo directly on your host, update `MONGODB_URI` to `mongodb://localhost:27017` before starting the service.

 ## Docker